Hub-of-all-Things/doc/source/index.md

 ### Creating a new Record

-You should create a new `record` for every set of values you want to be treated as a single record.
+You should create a new `record` for every set of Values you want to be treated as a single record.
 For example, each GPS reading with separate longitude and latitude Values can be put in a Record that contains both longitude and latitude, together with additional properties such as the timestamp of the Record.
 To create a new `Record`, the API request body should contain a new Record `name` and it should be posted to `/data/record` endpoint.
 The new Record ID and times when it was created as well as updated will be recorded automatically and included in the response.

 > Example of creating a new Record: